 There are many tools, used in the public and private sector, to help people work more effectively with their colleagues.
 Selecting through the Belbin, Myers Briggs, Strengths and others, it doesn’t matter which we choose, though some have greater potential and are more easily accessed than others.
 What is vital is that we offer students a tool that provides a vocabulary to frame the way they think, feel and do things so they can reflect and analyse their own and others’ behaviours.

-By understanding what how we perform helps us appreciate others and move towards the point at which we each realise we cannot do everything by our self to the same high standards.
-We need partners, collaborators and people who think differently and can challenge us to be of our best.
+By understanding how we perform helps us appreciate others and move towards the point at which we each realise we cannot do everything by our self to the same high standards.
+We need partners, collaborators, and people who think differently and can challenge us to be our best.

 Sorry, the comment form is closed at this time.